itsShotgun/rpiOLED/README.md

 - Service Not Starting: Check the service status and logs for any errors.

 ## Additional Resources
-Add an OLED Stats Display to Raspberry Pi OS Bullseye: https://www.the-diy-life.com/add-an-oled-stats-display-to-raspberry-pi-os-bullseye/
+Add an OLED Stats Display to Raspberry Pi OS Bullseye https://www.the-diy-life.com/add-an-oled-stats-display-to-raspberry-pi-os-bullseye/

-Setting Up an OLED Display on Kali Linux for Your Raspberry Pi: https://tohfaakib.com/step-by-step-guide-to-setting-up-an-oled-display-on-kali-linux-for-your-raspberry-pi/
+Setting Up an OLED Display on Kali Linux for Your Raspberry Pi https://tohfaakib.com/step-by-step-guide-to-setting-up-an-oled-display-on-kali-linux-for-your-raspberry-pi/

 RASPBERRYPI 1U 3D PRINTED TRAY: